pieroproietti/penguins-eggs/documents/debian-install-and-clone.md

-# Debian install and clone
+# Debian stable: install eggs and clone the system

-c
+We will start with a pre-existing installation of Debian-probably our system that we want to make reproducible.

 ## Scaricare l'ultimo pacchetto